-In an older home, it’s not uncommon to see condensation in between the glass on some of the windows.
-So I wondered if I could perform double pane foggy window repair myself.
+In an older home, it’s not uncommon to see condensation in between the 2 panes of glass on some of the windows.
+So I wondered if it was possible to DIY double pane foggy window repair.

 Here’s what I learned about how to remove moisture from between window panes:

 Double pane foggy window repair can be done by drilling 2 small holes on the outside pane of glass.
 As the sun hits the window, the trapped moisture & condensation get released.
 Then glue small plastic tubes in the holes to prevent further moisture from getting into the window.